adrianhopebailie/web-monetization/explainer.md

 ### Payment Pointers

 Payment Pointers are a convenient and concise way to express a URL to a secure payment initiation endpoint on the Web.

-Payment Pointers resolve to an HTTPS endpoint through simple conversion rules allowing systems that offer payment accounts to user to give them a simple and easy to remember identifier for the account that is safe to share with others and is immediately identifiable as a payment account identifier.
+Payment Pointers resolve to an HTTPS endpoint using simple conversion rules allowing systems that offer payment accounts to users to give them a simple and easy to remember identifier for the account that is **safe to share** with others and is immediately identifiable as a payment account identifier.

 An example of a Payment Pointer is: `$alice.wallet.example` or `$wallet.example/alice` These resolve to `https://alice.wallet.example/.well-known/pay` and `https://wallet.example/alice` respectively.